How time changes affect bipolar, and the steps you can take to lessen the impact.

 Stick to your routines

-The most important step you can take to lessen the impact of Daylight Savings Time is to stick to your other routines.
+The most important step you can take to lessen the impact of Daylight Saving Time is to stick to your other routines.
 Continue to take your medications at the same time every day.
 Get out of bed every morning at the right time.
 Allowing yourself to linger in bed will only aggravate things.

 Continue to go to work or school and say active with your daily habits.
 The more consistency you can keep in your life, the less disruptive the time change will be.